codeforamerica/form-flow/README.md

 ### Font Support for generated PDFs

-The Font Flow Library automatically uses all font files present in the `resources/pdf-fonts` directory for PDF generation.
-To ensure that the data used to fill the PDFs has appropriate fonts available for display, we recommend the use of [Noto Fonts](https://fonts.google.com/noto).
+The Font Flow Library automatically uses all font files present in the `/opt/pdf-fonts` directory for PDF generation.
+If a different location is desired, it can be configured using the property `form-flow.pdf.fontDirectory`.
+(Note: Remember to use "file:" as a prefix to the absolute path, e.g., for `/opt/benefitsapp/fonts` use `file:/opt/benefitsapp/fonts`.)

+To ensure that the data used to fill the
+PDFs has appropriate fonts available for display, we recommend the use of [Noto Fonts](https://fonts.google.com/noto).
 These fonts are available under the [SIL Open Font License, Version 1.1](https://scripts.sil.org/OFL) and are free for distribution.
 In particular, we